-Note: The Shots widget is available with paid plans only, but you can test it in Preview mode even with a Free subscription.
+The Shots widget is available with paid plans only.

 The widget allows you to turn video or image sequences into stills, shown one by one when users scroll or hover over a widget.
-Bear in mind: it's not possible to upload a video and image sequence to Shots simultaneously.
+Remember that uploading a video and image sequence to Shots simultaneously is impossible.

 If you want to use a different video, go to the Shot Settings icon and click ‘Replace Shots.’